lizmat/articles/5to6-phasers.md

     # Perl 6
     INIT my \foo = %*ENV<FOO> // 42;  # sigilless variable bound to value

+Or you can use module pre-compilation as a feature:

+    # Perl 6
+    say "This module was compiled at { BEGIN DateTime.now }";
+    # This module was compiled at 2018-10-04T22:18:39.598087+02:00

 But more about this syntax later.